One of the reasons Modular homes are of interest today is because the perception is that they cost much less.

 Some people think that they are less expensive than site built homes.
 While they may be a little less, they are not as large a saving as are manufactured homes.
 They must be built on a permanent foundation and approved by the County the same as a site-built home.
 This adds to the cost.
 Any additions you make will also add to the cost such as porches, basements, etc.

-There is much more flexibility of design than manufactured homes.
+You can have any design, however, a unique design will be more expensive than their stock designs because it may mean involving their engineer.
+Most dealers and builders have attractive and plentiful stock designs.There is much more flexibility of design than manufactured homes.
 They are transported from the factory as modules (or panels in panelized homes) and this is what gives you that flexibility to design any home you want.

-The real advantage is that the home is built in the factory and so is not exposed to environmental elements and delays caused by human error.
+The main advantage is that the home is built in the factory and so is not exposed to environmental elements and delays caused by human error.
 These homes go up fast.
 Once your site is prepared, your home is constructed within a few days (times vary depending on size of home.)

 1) Location of lot or community